images of the finalist book covers and headshots here.

 The Dayton Literary Peace Prize honors writers whose work uses the power of literature to foster peace,

 social justice, and global understanding.
-Launched in 2006, it is recognized as one of the world’s most
+Launched in 2006, it has established itself as one of the

-prestigious literary honors, and is the only literary peace prize awarded in the United States.
-As an
+world’s most prestigious literary honors, and is the only literary peace prize awarded in the United

 Press release in PDF format.